darbyredhat/openshift-island-challenge-perf-testing-and-tuning/README.md

-Okay, here is the complete, updated README.md file.
-There were no changes requested since the last time I provided it, as we confirmed the logical order of the steps.

----

 # CTFd API Load Testing with Playwright

 This document provides instructions for setting up and running API-focused load tests against your CTFd application using Playwright.
 This setup is optimized for high-performance API testing, bypassing full UI rendering for each request and and using a pre-authenticated session.